SCCapstone/Seating-App/README.md

 ## Running App Locally
 Prerequisites:
 - Make sure to have npm installed.
-- Run "npm install -g @angular/cli" without quotations to install Angular CLI globally on your machine.
+- Run `npm install -g @angular/cli` to install Angular CLI globally on your machine.

 If this is your first time:
 - Download master source folder from GitHub.